-In 2006, more than 300,000 liposuction procedures were performed in the United States.
+Liposuction is one of the most frequently performed cosmetic procedures.
+At Skin & Cosmetic Solutions we perform liposuction with the tumescent technique, the safest method available.
 Dr. Jeffrey Klein, M.D. developed the safest and most advanced form of this procedure, tumescent liposuction, in 1985.
-He trained Dr. Puente to perform it in 1994, and since then, Dr. Puente has completed over 10,000 tumescent liposuction procedures on 2,100 patients in 9,000 areas without any complications.
+He trained Dr. Puente in 1994, and since then, Dr. Puente has completed over 10,000 tumescent liposuction procedures on 2,100 patients in 9,000 areas without any complications.
 Dr. Puente enriches his experience by training other physicians in the tumescent liposuction technique.

 Tumescent liposuction may be performed on the abdomen, flanks, arms, buttocks, hips, thighs, knees and chins.
-Men with enlarged breasts (gynecomastia) can also undergo tumescent liposuction to flatten that area.
 Active, healthy patients with a normal body weight are ideal candidates for this procedure.

 Tumescent liposuction can be performed entirely under local anesthesia and improves the body’s contour by removing unwanted fat deposits located between the skin and muscle.
 During the procedure, Dr. Puente injects a solution into the fatty tissue that anesthetizes the area, causing it to compress and swell (becomes tumescent).
 This process enables an accurate, smooth and uniform extraction of targeted fat.